kubevela/kubevela.github.io/docs/end-user/definition-version-control.md

 ````

 ## Adding a `version` Field in CUE-based Definitions
-The version field should be placed directly under the attributes section.
-To enable semantic versioning in CUE based definitions, specify the version field under the attributes section in the .cue file.
+Include the version field immediately below the attributes section in your .cue file to enable semantic versioning.
+If you do not require semantic versioning, you may omit the version field.
 Example:
 ```
 "configmap-creater": {